Last Updated on 10 September 2023 by Poorna & Brinda

 Google Map – https://goo.gl/maps/k3gTDEQzw5EzpEQW6

-Road Condition – Good.
-Watch out for diversions at some places as the highway is being converted into four lane.
+Road Condition – Excellent.
+Watch out for speed breakers at some places on the highway especially at junctions

-- After an early breakfast, depart Mangalore to the famous temple of Durga Parameshwari at Kateel.
+- After an early breakfast, check out from your hotel and depart Mangalore to the famous temple of Durga Parameshwari at Kateel.
 Spend 45 minutes here and after Darshan head to Udupi.

 - On the way, you can stop over at Pilkula Nisargadhama and enjoy boat ride.
 More details on Pilkula here – Pilkula Nisargadhama in Wiki